 Next, we can determine the required competencies.
 We end up creating these four competencies, with no assigned skills for now.

-- The Operation Manager roles needs specific skills in Project Management.
+The Operation Manager role needs specific skills in Project Management.

 Next, we create all the required skills for these competencies.
 Let's say we end up with these skills...